 Residents of the house have reported bloodstains on the carpet and curtains, as well as an unearthly chill in one of the rooms, the room where a real teenage girl was stabbed to death by her stepfather.
 Another account alleges a Marine Corps officer bludgeoned his wife in the house.

-Conveniently, there’s a day care center next door, across the street from an Okinawan Samurai Warrior’s tomb.
+Conveniently, there's a day care center next door, and both are across the street from an Okinawan Samurai Warrior's tomb.

 3. Fort Leavenworth's dozens of haunted houses

 Widely considered the most paranormally active site in the U.S. Army, Leavenworth has upward of 36 haunted buildings.
-One guardhouse, Tower 8, from the Old Disciplinary Barracks torn down in 2004 still stands.
+One guardhouse, Tower 8 of the Old Disciplinary Barracks that was torn down in 2004, still stands.
 A soldier who committed suicide with his service shotgun inside Tower 8 will sometimes call the guard control room.
+Maybe for an aspirin.

-As novel as the idea of a centuries-old, haunted, and abandoned prison might be, the most haunted area is called the Rookery.
-The building was once the base commander’s quarters but was turned into family housing – and people still live there.
+As novel as the idea of a centuries-old, haunted, and abandoned prison might be for ghosts, the most haunted area is called the Rookery.
+The building was once the base commander's quarters but was turned into family housing – and people still live there.

 4. March Air Reserve Base's hospital-turned-dental clinic